NATIONAL INSTITUTE OF GOVERNMENT

 5:00pm – 7:00pm

-have two dynamic guest speakers for our June evening program
+had two dynamic guest speakers for our June meeting

 Sean Carroll, NIGP Ambassador & Chief Procurement Officer, New York

 State Office of General Services

 We had about 25 people representing a dozen different NYC procurement

 agencies.
 Those present were delighted to hear the ways that NIGP is developing new opportunities for new and old procurement